 Don’t be shy in using hashtags, you can use a lot of hashtags and you should do that.
 Each hashtag offers you an opportunity to get more people to your post.
 But only use hashtags that are related to your post.

-On Instagram, it is not only traffic you should be looking for as a blogger.
+On Instagram, it is not only blog traffic you should be looking for as a blogger.
+Promoting a blog can have many faces.
 Done right with branded images and building a targeted following the effect for your blog will often not be limited by the measurable traffic that comes via your profile link – or shared short links.

 Since Instagram is one of the most engaged and connected social networks, it is easy even for newbies to get into contact and conversations with strangers.
 You can promote your blog with simply being engaging, join into conversations and being consistent with what you post.